 Some people experience feeling lightheaded after a treatment.
 This is mostly attributed to getting up from the table too quickly, or the relaxed sensation from the treatment.

 What is the difference between acupuncture and dry-needling?

 The practices share some similarities, both aim to provide relief from pain and use the same type of stainless filiform fine needles.
 Although, they involve very different methods which should not be confused.

 Acupuncture has been used for centuries and is now well regulated.
 The primary philosophy is to release and work with the flow of Qi throughout the body to bring back balance to the systems which are out of balance.
 Therefore it can be used for a wide variety of medical conditions.

-Dry-needling has been developed more recently and there are no official guidelines.
+Dry-needling has been developed more recently.
 It targets the neuromusculoskeletal system and is designed to relieve pain and tightness in muscles.
 Hence why this practice is used as an adjunct to therapies such as Physiotherapy and Chiropractic.